 From 2010 through the present day we have seen a renewed explosion of social media websites including Twitter, Snapchat, Vine, Instagram, Reddit, Twitch, Github and countless others.
 We now see countless scandals with these platforms in regards to tracking user activity and the mining of personal data on a level we could not have imagined back when social media first debuted.
 We’ve seen giants like Google and Facebook testify before Congress in regards to what is considered unethical treatment of user data.
 Essentially, social media went from a way to connect with friends and family to the user becoming a commodity and their habits being bought and sold by giant corporations.

 At Emenator, we recognized the disparity and divergence of what social media was intended to be and what it has now become.
-That is why we decided to launch the first ever membership-based social media network.
 We believe in the value of your privacy and present a more immersive experience that isn’t cluttered with advertisements and false information.
 Our vision is to create a platform used to share creative ideas within a community of like-minded individuals who are tired of being seen as a means to an end.
 You are valued as a member on Emenator and not viewed as a product--Emenator is a social network for the new era.

-Experience the Emenator difference today by signing up for our monthly membership which costs less than a cup of coffee.
+Experience the Emenator difference today by signing up for our membership.
 Our goal is to make waves and disrupt the current status quo that we believe should be rejected.
 We reject the idea that social networking should cost you your privacy.
 You deserve a more intimate interaction with those you wish to connect with and share your creativity with.
 Join us in reshaping the landscape so that it reflects you and what you value.
 The giant corporations treat you like a product.
 At Emenator, we value you as a member.